minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 \__init__.py
 ~~~~~~~~~~~~

-This file stays empty and is required for python.
+This file stays empty and is required for Python.

 report.py
 ~~~~~~~~~

-Inside this file we will parse the data from the findings into our html.
+Inside this file, we will parse the data from the findings into our html.
-This file has to contain a class inheriting from *reports.report_types.definitions.Report* and requires a method which will generate data for our *report.html*.
-For this example we will use the *generate_data* function which has a reference to our OOI.
+This file has to contain a class inheriting from *reports.report_types.definitions.Report* and requires a method which will generate data for our *report.html*. for this example, we will use the *generate_data* function which has a reference to our OOI.
 TODO: ASK MORE ABOUT INFORMATION FROM OUR REPORT GENERATOR.